 How does it shape your big picture to think of God as curious instead of judgmental?

-The Rev Dr. Michael Petrow works for the Center for Action and Contemplation and you can find him hanging out on Facebook at Origenal Christianity: the Alternative, Mystical, & Contemplative tradition
+Mike Petrow, PhD.
+You can find Mike hanging out on Facebook at Origenal Christianity: the Alternative, Mystical, & Contemplative tradition